Princeton-Competitive-Programming/princeton-competitive-programming/pages/icpc24.md

 ## ICPC Qualification

-We will be selecting the top N teams to participate in the official ICPC regional contest.
-The value of N depends on the ICPC organization (and whether it happens in Columbia like it was supposed to), but it will be at least 5.
+From the best ranked participants in the local contest we will be forming (at least) 10 teams to participate in the official ICPC regional contest.

-To pick teams we will use the following "draft" process, which will be based on the results of this local qualifier.
+To form teams we will use the following "draft" process, which will be based on the results of this local qualifier.

 ```
 eligible_pool = {participants with >= 1 solved problem in the local qualifier}
 icpc_teams = {}

-while icpc_teams.size < N:
+while icpc_teams.size < 10:
   drafter = eligible_pool.get_highest_ranked_contestant()
   team = drafter picks 2 other people currently in eligible pool (regardless of rank)
   icpc_teams.add(team)